eternitybro/mathler/README.md

    npm run test
    ```

-5. Open [http://localhost:3001](http://localhost:3001) in your browser to play the game.
+6. Open [http://localhost:3001](http://localhost:3001) in your browser to play the game.

+7. Use the api for validation or your own game generation [http://localhost:3001/api/daily?forceRefresh=true](http://localhost:3001/api/daily?forceRefresh=true) ... using forceRefresh will clear the daily problem.

 ## Project Structure